Overview for Computer Engineering Option - Electrical Engineering BS

-Advanced elective courses provide a depth of understanding in computer engineering as it relates to electrical engineering.
+Advanced Electives: Gain a deep understanding of computer engineering as it relates to electrical engineering.

 Computing Engineering BS vs. Computer Engineering Option

-What’s the difference between the computer engineering BS degree and the computer engineering option in the electrical engineering BS degree?
+What’s the difference between the computer engineering BS degree and the computer engineering option in electrical engineering BS degree?
 Learn more about the similarities and the differences between these two closely related fields.